SURREAL ADVENTURES

 ‘Such as what?
 I asked.

-‘Well, you know, it might sound trivial, but there are some things you can’t get elsewhere.
+‘Well, you know, it might sound trite, but there are some things you can’t find elsewhere.
 Caribbean rum, for instance… one of my favourites and a good reason to keep coming back,’ he chortled while taking another swig.
-‘I always keep a bottle in my pocket since I can’t get it back home.’
+‘I always keep a bottle in my pocket since it possesses a unique Caribbean ocean atmosphere saveur I can’t get back home.’

-‘So, where exactly is your home?’
+‘So, where exactly is your home away from home?’
 I asked.

-‘Mostly, I enjoy Montego Bay when visiting your planet, although it’s not possible to explain the galactic coordinates for my native planet since you have no point of reference in what you call the Pleiadean galaxy.
-Nor does it show up in your Hubble lens since our dimension lies outside Earth’s spectrum.’
+‘Mostly, I enjoy your country and Montego Bay while visiting your planet.
+As for my origins, it's difficult to explain the galactic coordinates when there is no point of reference for what exists in higher constellations in the Pleiadian galaxy.
+Nor does it show up in your Hubble lens since it lies outside Earth’s spectrum.’

-‘Distance in the universe is not what most of your scientists assume since they remain too fixated on linear time and space to understand what might be possible in other realms.’
+‘Distance in the universe is not what most of your scientists assume since they remain too fixated on linear time and space to understand multidimensional realms.’

 ‘Then how long does it take to arrive here on your spacecraft?’

-‘You mean more sightings for the entertainment of sky-gazers?’
+‘You mean there will be more sightings for the entertainment of sky-gazers?’

-‘That may be, although we’re mainly here to ensure earth’s transition from lower to higher dimensions of consciousness by averting disaster due to the collective ignorance of the intelligentsia.
-We can’t make the changes, but we can help show humans what to do if they are so predisposed.
-We’ll speak more of that later.
+‘That may be for the more discerning humans who have eyes to see, although we’re mainly here to help ensure that Earth doesn’t fall further into a lower spectrum of consciousness by averting disaster due to the collective ignorance of the intelligentsia.
+Though we may not be able to make the changes, we can guide humans on what to do if they so choose.
+Meanwhile, if any unauthorised to penetrate Earth’s atmosphere, they will be escorted out or worse.

-‘Yet, most astronomers gaze through their telescopes and assume the material universe is all there is.
-What a joke!
+‘Unfortunately, most astronomers gaze through their telescopes and assume the material universe is all there is.
 Few have any idea of the variegations of energetic streams that have crystallised into an appearance of physical densities paralleling your known universe.
-What is perceived as being out there tells more about limitations of perception.’
+What is perceived as being out there reveals more about the limitations of human perception.’

-‘Thanks to Berkley, I have a greater appreciation for what you’re saying, yet that doesn’t tell me much about your universe.
+‘Thanks to Berkley, I have a philosophical appreciation for what you’re saying; still, that doesn’t tell me much about your universe.
 I’m relatively certain your old boat wouldn’t get you very far when heading back into the stars.’

-‘Ah yes… our boat.
+‘Ah, yes… our boat.
 So how do you like it, First Mate?
-I decided to sail it again for old time’s sake, yours and mine.
-I understand your interest in these old vessels and sailing history.’
+I decided to sail it again for old time’s sake, both yours and mine, since I’m aware of your interest in these old vessels and sailing history.’

-‘Tell me, Captain, I’m curious how you would know I was interested in ancient sailing routes.
+‘That may be, but how would you know about this?
 Even if what you said is true about my supposed past sailing exploits through the Caribbean, it doesn’t necessarily follow that I would continue to have an interest now.’

 ‘Of course I do!
 There’s much I know about you, Sebastian; how else do you think I got this job?’ he laughed.

-‘Then can you explain how my physicist friend always seemed to know so much about sailing back then?
-He spoke of what even historians have no record of occurring.’
+‘So, can you explain to me how my physicist friend seemed to know so much about sailing back then?
+He spoke of what even historians have no record of.’

 ‘You probably should have asked him, although, had he told you, you probably wouldn’t have believed him.’